ibm-cloud-docs/mqcloud/mqoc_common_problems.md

 ### Explanation
 {: #mqoc_new_channel_explain}

-The default configuration of an IBM MQ on Cloud queue manager creates a channel authentication rule that blocks all connections except connections to the channels `CLOUD.ADMIN.SVRCONN` and `CLOUD.DEV.SVRCONN`.
+The default configuration of an IBM MQ on Cloud queue manager creates a channel authentication rule that blocks all connections except connections to the channels `CLOUD.ADMIN.SVRCONN` and `CLOUD.APP.SVRCONN`.
 If you create a new channel, no clients will be able to connect via that channel as they will be blocked by the channel authentication rule `CHLAUTH('*') TYPE(ADDRESSMAP) ADDRESS('*') USERSRC(NOACCESS)`

 ### Solution
 {: #mqoc_new_channel_solution}